43vaibhav/REASERCH_PAPER_SUMMARIZER/RESEARCH PAPER SUMMARIZER/README.md

 # 🧠 Research Paper Summarizer

-Developed during an NVIDIA Internship, this project is an end-to-end platform that helps researchers quickly analyze and extract key insights from academic papers using semantic search, vector databases, LLM-powered summarization, and LaTeX PDF generation.
+Developed an end-to-end platform that helps researchers quickly analyze and extract key insights from academic papers using semantic search, vector databases, LLM-powered summarization, and LaTeX PDF generation.

 ## 🔍 What It Does